 No bicycles are allowed in this area.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On most OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 Allowed on most trails.
 Off-trail riding is discouraged to protect rare plants and wildlife habitat.
 Learn more about riding your horse on OSMP.

 Mountain lions inhabit this area.
 Coyotes, foxes, mule deer and raptors are commonly sighted.

 - The historic picnic structures and Sunrise Amphitheater were constructed by the CCC in the 1930s.
 Flagstaff Summit was the site of the KKK cross burning in 1922.
 A large wildfire burned across the summit of Flagstaff Mountain in October 1924, followed in the late 1920s by a large community effort led by Eben Fein to replant trees.
-Exactly 70 years later, almost to the day, Open Space & Mountain Parks conducted a 20 acre prescribed burn on the same site -- underscoring how our perception of forest fires has changed through the years.
+Exactly 70 years later, almost to the day, Open Space and Mountain Parks conducted a 20 acre prescribed burn on the same site -- underscoring how our perception of forest fires has changed through the years.